 Crooked violent tombstones in parallel

-I’m used to driving past a cemetery — Mount Moriah Cemetery — in Southwest Philadelphia, near my extended family’s home, that hasn’t been cared for in decades.
+Mount Moriah cemetery in Southwest Philadelphia, near my extended family’s home, hasn’t been cared for in decades.
 Half-dug holes populate the three-hundred-plus acres as if awaiting a body whose family was discovered indigent.
 Thorns strangle everything.
 Gangs and dealers regularly drop bodies at the edge of the mushy ten-foot cliff that falls off into Cobbs Creek.
 Neighbors ignore the bodies from the safe side of trolley tracks that run along an impaling rusted iron fence line that seems to go for a mile.

 Graffiti and blood are paint.
 Tombstones have been smashed with cars and skulls.
 Grave sites erupt as if the dead are pushing up from underneath, like a filthy caricature of massive grassy blackheads.
 The gaping Romanesque brownstone gate at its entrance swallows visitors with a fetid mouth that is chipped like the whores’ teeth that crawl along Kingsessing Avenue.